Jennifer Alexander-Brett, MD, PhD

 Rajendra Apte, MD, PhD

-Professor, Department of Ophthalmology and Visual Sciences
+Professor, Department of Ophthalmology and Visual Sciences, Department of Developmental Biology

 Research in the Apte lab is focused on innate immunity and immune effector mechanisms in the retina, oxidative stress and cell death, models of developmental angiogenesis and neovascularization, inflammation and photoreceptor survival, and macular degeneration.